Staff & Board

 • Executive Director, Healing to Hope

 Dr. Sarah Myers is an educator, activist, writer, and theater artist.
-As the former Director of University Programs and Partnerships at the Playwrights’ Center, she collaborated with the Center for Global Education & Experience at Augsburg University to offer accredited online courses to students in the U.S. and Palestine.
-During her twelve years on faculty at Augsburg in the Theater Department and MFA Creative Writing program, Sarah also traveled to Bethlehem to develop coursework with faculty from Dar al-Kalima University College of Arts and Culture and to direct original performance at Diyar Theater.
+During her twelve years on faculty at Augsburg University in the Theater Department and MFA Creative Writing program, Sarah traveled to Bethlehem to develop coursework with faculty from Dar al-Kalima University College of Arts and Culture and to direct original performance at Diyar Theater.
+As the former Director of University Programs and Partnerships at the Playwrights’ Center, she collaborated with the Center for Global Education & Experience at Augsburg to offer accredited online courses to students in the U.S. and Palestine.
 She has spent much of her career focused on youth mentorship and community-engaged art and performance.
 She holds a PhD and an MFA from UT-Austin and a BS from Northwestern University.

 Rami Khader, a humanitarian, artist, and activist from Bethlehem, Palestine, has a wide-ranging professional background.
 He is the founder of several prominent initiatives and organizations, including Diyar Theatre, Diyar Academy for Children and Youth, the Bethlehem International Performing Arts Festival, and Anar Organization for Psychosocial Support.
 Rami’s expertise spans humanitarian response, psychosocial support, arts-based healing, MHPSS capacity-building, and grassroots community empowerment.
 A strong advocate for collective justice as a key element of healing from both individual and intergenerational trauma, Rami was recognized with the 2015 Arab World Social Innovator Award by the Synergos Institute.